 The excruciating pain of kidney stones can be especially alarming, but with the right appropriate medical care and support, you can find relief and protect and improve your urinary health.
-The caring providers of Associated Urologists of North Carolina provide quality testing and treatment methods for myriad kidney and urinary complications, including kidney stones, at seven convenient offices in Apex, Cary, Clayton, Clinton, Dunn, Raleigh, or Wake Forest, North Carolina.
+The caring providers of Associated Urologists of North Carolina provide quality testing and treatment methods for myriad kidney and urinary complications, including kidney stones, at seven convenient offices in Apex, Cary, Clayton, Dunn, Raleigh, or Wake Forest, North Carolina.
 The goal isn’t just to treat your existing stones, but to prevent them and complications from returning in the future.
 Call your nearest office to schedule an appointment today.

 A kidney stone refers to a hard deposit of salts and minerals that develops inside your kidneys.
 You can also get stones in other areas of your body, such as your bladder or urethra.